uscensusbureau/data-course-ideas/courses/sample/README.md

 Hi and welcome to this sample course!
 I'm Neel from the Census Bureau.

 Today we'll show you how to use American FactFinder to get income data for your state.
-First, go to [census.gov](https://census.gov) and click on "Data" in the top bar.
+First, go to census.gov and click on "Data" in the top bar.
 Then click on "Data Tools and Apps", then "American FactFinder".

 Then you'll be at American FactFinder!

-### Pictures/Video
+### Visuals

 In this video, we'll do a screen capture with a voiceover to show people how to walk through the website.